 Solo: A Star Wars Story is due out this year and will be followed next year by the Episode IX.

-This article was written in collaboration with Conrad Mitchell.
+This article was written in collaboration with an outside author.